microsoft/vscode-docs/api/references/theme-color.md

 - `editor.rangeHighlightBackground`: Background color of highlighted ranges, used by Quick Open, Symbol in File and Find features.
 The color must not be opaque so as not to hide underlying decorations.
 - `editor.rangeHighlightBorder`: Background color of the border around highlighted ranges.

-The symbol highlight is visible when navigating to a symbol via a command such as go to definition.
+The symbol highlight is visible when navigating to a symbol via a command such as **Go to Definition**.

 - `editor.symbolHighlightBackground`: Background color of highlighted symbol.
 The color must not be opaque so as not to hide underlying decorations.
 - `editor.symbolHighlightBorder`: Background color of the border around highlighted symbols.